hyroxh/SRP-PROTOCOL/README.md

 In order to compile the programs, you should have argon2 and gmp libraries installed.
 Please visit https://github.com/P-H-C/phc-winner-argon2 and https://gmplib.org/ for further instuctions.

-Don't forget to add argon2.h and libargon2.a to your root directory!
+Don't forget to add argon2.h and libargon2.a to your directory!

 To compile the server and the client programs, enter the following command:
 $ make